Connect with others who understand.

 • Understanding what side effects to expect can help you better prepare yourself before beginning chemotherapy.

 Side effects of cancer treatment can have a big impact on your life.
 They may affect your energy levels, mood, self-esteem, and ability to work and perform daily activities.
-Understanding the possible side effects from chemotherapy can help you prepare mentally and physically before you begin treatment.
+Understanding the possible side effects of chemotherapy can help you prepare mentally and physically before you begin treatment.

 Common Side Effects of Chemotherapy